EniesLobby/timeslots_frontend/README.md

-# TimeslotsFront
+# Timeslots frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+## Overview
+Front end to consume REST server
+UI for Create/Read/Update/Delete Interviewers, Candidates and timeslots
+Shows matches for a given range.
+If the range is not given shows for the next week

-## Development server
+## Installation
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## List to do
+[x] Form validations are simple.
+Should be better
+[x] More usable datepicker